StackVista/stackstate-docs/stackpacks/integrations/openshift.md

 #### Events

 The OpenShift integration retrieves all OpenShift events from the OpenShift cluster.
-In addition to this, `Element Properties Change` events will be generated in StackState for changes in Kubernetes objects.
+In addition to this, `Configuration Change` events will be generated in StackState for changes in Kubernetes objects.
 * All [OpenShift events](#openshift-events) are retrieved from the Kubernetes cluster.
-* StackState `Element Properties Change` events will be generated for [changes detected in an OpenShift object](#object-change-events).
+* StackState `Configuration Change` events will be generated for [changes detected in an OpenShift object](#object-change-events).

 ##### OpenShift events